Restraining Order / Protective Order

 Brooksville Restraining Order Defense Attorney

 A petitioner, or person who is seeking the court’s protection, can file a protective order any time her or she feels threatened by the possibility of you committing an act of domestic violence against him or her.
 Letting this order stand without exercising your rights can seriously impact your life.
 If you are the object of a protective order or restraining order in Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, Bushnell, or anywhere else in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A. immediately to begin your defense strategy.

 As a skilled and knowledgeable Brooksville criminal defense attorney who also has experience as a family lawyer, Ashley Aulls knows how volatile family situations can be and how certain legal tools can be used as weapons.
-With over 20 years of experience serving clients like you, Ashley Aulls will fight to ensure your rights are protected and for a favorable outcome in your protective order hearing in the Hernando County area.
+With years of experience serving clients like you, Ashley Aulls will fight to ensure your rights are protected and for a favorable outcome in your protective order hearing in the Hernando County area.

 For more information on how The Law Office of Ashley Aulls, P.A. can help your restraining order case in Brooksville or the surrounding areas, call (352) 593-4115 today and schedule your initial case consultation.

 Hernando County Protective Order Hearings